Fast and exact audit scheduling optimization: Discussion

 \section{Discussion}

+Since this article is not only about solving the audit scheduling problem exactly but also about solving the problem quickly, we have to discuss implementation details.

-In comparison to the reference ILP formulation of audit scheduling by Balachandran and Zoltner \cite{Zoltners1989}, we exclude the illegal vertices from the problem formulation, while Balachandran and Zoltner leave them in the problem formulation and only adjust the corresponding cost in $c_{as}$ to a large constant.
-The advantage of the exclusion is a smaller memory footprint and faster optimization. \e{ If we performed an exhaustive cross-join between 71 auditors, 47 engagements, 3 phases, 10 levels, 6 indices, and 365 days, we would get \num{219240900} edges.
-However, in the real data of the same size, only \num{245455} of them are needed (an almost 1000 fold reduction). }
+\paragraph{Hard vs. soft constraints} In comparison to the reference ILP formulation of audit scheduling by Balachandran and Zoltner \cite{Zoltners1989}, we exclude the illegal assignments from the problem formulation, whereas Balachandran and Zoltner leave them in the problem formulation and only adjust the corresponding cost in $c_{as}$ to a large constant.
+The advantage of exclusion is a smaller memory footprint and faster optimization (observe \cref{tab:soft}). \e{ When we conduct an exhaustive cross-join between 71 auditors, 47 engagements, 3 phases, 10 levels, 6 indices, and 365 days, we obtain \num{219240900} edges.
+However, in real data of the same size, only \num{245455} are needed (an almost \num{1000}-fold reduction). }

-In comparison to Trilling's et al.\cite{Trilling2007} ILP formulation of nurse scheduling, our search space $x$ is two-dimensional (auditor $\times$ assignment) while Trilling's et al. $x$ is three-dimensional (nurse $\times$ shift $\times$ time).
-We found the two-dimensional formulation to be faster to solve than a three-dimensional formulation (auditor $\times$ task $\times$ day):
+\paragraph{Early pruning} While modern ILP implementations have efficient presolvers that can quickly prune away unused or fixed variables, we found early pruning during the problem formulation highly beneficial, because it leads to smaller matrices and that speeds up all the following data transformations (observe \cref{tab:pruning}).
+Examples of early pruning include exclusion of edges where an auditor cannot finish the workload in time, or exclusion of days when auditors do not work, like national holidays, as presented in \cref{p:auditorAvailability}.

+\paragraph{Problem representation} A tempting problem representation of the scheduling problem is to use a binary vector $x_{aed}$: